-- Establish ESR Cross-Cultural Ministry office with a part- or full-time employee
+- Establish an ESR Cross-Cultural Ministry office with a part- or full-time employee.

 - Allow ESR students to study abroad in order to integrate their studies with cross-cultural immersion and ministry experiences.
 We wish to do this without inflating tuition.

-- Financially secure sites for students' travel experiences
+- Identify and secure sites for students' travel experiences.

 - Create student stipends for the duration of students' cross-cultural field education